 One of the hardest things about working from home is that you have less eye contact and no peripheral sense of what’s going on in the office around you.
 That means you can take cues incorrectly or feel like everything is going on without you.
 Here are a few ways to handle that:

-I love taking the “most respectful interpretation” approach with coworkers — aka assuming that we’re all here for the good.
+Take the “most respectful interpretation” approach with coworkers — aka assuming that we’re all here for the good.
 This becomes especially important when you’re dealing with often-abrupt messages.

 Try to connect via video calls, not just Slack and phone.
 You get a lot of signals about communication from people’s faces.